 Be realistic about your budget

 You need to pay for tuition fees (in many countries) as well as living expenses and travel.
 Even if you are awarded a scholarship, you will need funding for your living expenses.
-Do not rely on work during your studies to support yourself, as you will need to focus on your studies: most programmes, especially MBAs, are very demanding.
+Do not rely on work during your studies to support yourself, as you will need to focus on your studies: most programs, especially MBAs, are very demanding.
 In addition, a student visa status usually imposes limitations on work opportunities.

 The typical sources of funding for Master’s and MBA studies are listed below and some of them may be combined.